 The model's speech output is fairly limited.
-When it speaks or subvocalizes it will hear its own words through the auditory system.
-That is the only result from subvocalizing.
+When it speaks or subvocalizes it will hear its own words through the audio module.
+That is the only result of subvocalizing.
 When the model speaks, then the device will detect the output as well.
-Essentially, the device has a microphone which detects the onset of the speech and can record the content of what was said.
+Essentially, the device has a microphone which detects the onset of speech and can record the content of what was said.